Open Day - 7th March 2026

 You’ll leave with a comprehensive professional portfolio, exhibition experience and the confidence to work independently or continue to degree-level study.

-Our photography students recently enjoyed a trip to Collective Architecture in Glasgow, where they heard from Jane who spoke them through everything they needed to know about architecture photography. 📸
+Our Photography students recently visited Collective Architecture in Glasgow, where they heard from Jane about the art and technique of architectural photography.

 Entry requirements